vtex/profile-form/README.md

 - **Input**: (default: `StyleguideInput`) Component to be used as input for the form fields
 - **ToggleBusinessButton**: Component to be used as a button for toggling business fields
 - **SubmitButton**: Component to be used as a submit button
+- **shouldShowExtendedGenders**: (default: `false`) Whether the gender input should display a wide list of genders or just male/female
 - **intl**: `react-intl` automatically injected util

 ```js